brooksprumo/resume/source/brooksprumo_resume.md

 - TDD (test-driven development) enthusiast
 - Git evangelist
 - grep/find/xargs devotee
+- Experienced with Arm Mbed and Zephyr RTOS embedded firmware
+- Kernel module and application development on Windows and Linux
 - Well-versed in LabVIEW and LabVIEW FPGA

 ## EDUCATION